united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/devicecontainerinfrastructure/provisioning.md

 ## When should I use it?
 There are multiple ways to provision the United Manufacturing Hub.
 The choice depends on the use case and the available resources.

 - **Install UMH + Operating System**: This option is currently not implemented.
 You will get a .iso image that installs the corresponding operating system and the UMH.
-It also configure the Management Companion for you automatically.
+It also configures the Management Companion for you automatically.
 - **Install UMH Only**: If you want to install the UMH on your server, this option is the best choice.
 This option requires that a supported operating system is installed on your server.
 The user will receive a single command that must be executed via SSH on an existing Linux system.
-You find the software and hardware requirements in the [Installation](/docs/getstarted/installation/) page.
+You find the software and hardware requirements on the [Installation](/docs/getstarted/installation/) page.
 - **Test the UMH**: This option is currently not implemented.
-You will get a guide of the local installation on Linux OS and Windows.
+You will get a local installation guide on Linux OS and Windows.

 ## What can I do with it?